awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda.md

 If you already have an environment, open it, and then skip ahead to [Step 2: Create the Lambda Function and API](#tutorial-lambda-create-function)\.

 In AWS Cloud9, a *development environment* \(or just *environment*\) is a place where you store your development project's files and where you run the tools to develop your apps\.
 In this tutorial, you create a special kind of environment called an *EC2 environment*\.
-For this kind of environment, AWS Cloud9 launches and manages a new Amazon EC2 instance running Amazon Linux, creates the environment, and then connects the environment to the newly\-launched instance\.
+For this kind of environment, AWS Cloud9 launches and manages a new Amazon EC2 instance running Amazon Linux or Ubuntu Server, creates the environment, and then connects the environment to the newly\-launched instance\.
 When you open the environment, AWS Cloud9 displays the AWS Cloud9 IDE that enables you to work with the files and tools in that environment\.

 1. Sign in to the AWS Cloud9 console as follows:
    + If you're the only individual using your AWS account or you are an IAM user in a single AWS account, go to [https://console\.aws\.amazon\.com/cloud9/](https://console.aws.amazon.com/cloud9/)\.
-   + If your organization uses AWS Single Sign\-On \(SSO\), see your AWS account administrator for sign\-in instructions\.
+   + If your organization uses AWS Single Sign\-On \(AWS SSO\), see your AWS account administrator for sign\-in instructions\.
-   + If you're using an AWS Educate Starter Account, see [Step 2: Sign in to the AWS Cloud9 Console](setup-student.md#setup-student-sign-in-ide) in *Individual Student Signup*\.
+   + If you're using an AWS Educate Starter Account, see [Step 2: Sign In to the AWS Cloud9 Console](setup-student.md#setup-student-sign-in-ide) in *Individual Student Signup*\.
    + If you're a student in a classroom, see your instructor for sign\-in instructions\.

 1. In the top navigation bar, choose the AWS Region to create the environment in\.